A Strategic Guide to Building a Future-Proof Art Collection

 - Mickalene Thomas – A leading voice in contemporary portraiture with a multifaceted market presence.

 - Track museum acquisitions and retrospectives.
-These milestones often forecast market strength and future demand.
+They often predict future value growth.

-- Follow the fair circuit.
-Artists featured prominently at Art Basel, Frieze, and TEFAF often gain momentum in both pricing and visibility.
+- Follow major art fairs.
+Artists featured prominently at Art Basel, Frieze, and TEFAF tend to see heightened demand.

 Final Thoughts